nixn/pdns-etcd3/README.md

 The HTTP mode does not take an 'initialize' call.

-In the PowerDNS configuration, the parameters `post` and `post_json` must be both set to true.
+In the PowerDNS configuration, the parameters `post` and `post_json` must be both set to a truthy value (e.g. `yes`).
-Otherwise the requests would be rejected.
+The requests would be rejected otherwise.

 Example PowerDNS configuration file:
 ```text